namiml/nami-apple/README.md

 ## What is Nami?

-Nami is on a mission to help you grow your app business using IAPs and subscriptions.
+Nami is on a mission to help you grow your Apple subscription business.
-Go beyond basic StoreKit infrastructure and focus on results with:

 * Growing library of smart paywall templates to choose from, implemented natively using UIKit and SwiftUI
-* No-code paywall builder so you can design your own native paywall from your browsre
+* No-code paywall and onboarding flow builder so you can design your pages from your browser
-* Web-based CMS so you can make paywall changes instantly, without submitting an app update
+* Web-based CMS so you can make changes instantly, without submitting an app update
-* Experimentation engine to run paywall A/B tests so you can improve your conversion rates
+* Experimentation engine to run A/B tests so you can improve your conversion rates
-* Built-in IAP & subscription management and analytics, so you don't need another solution
+* Optional: Built-in IAP & subscription management and analytics, so you don't need another solution

 Nami is simple adopt while giving you the tools you need to improve revenue.
 Our free tier is generous, and gives you everything you need to get started.
 [Sign up for a free account](https://app.namiml.com/join/)

-Get started by heading over to our [quick start guide](https://learn.namiml.com/public-docs/get-started/quickstart-guide)

 ## Getting the Nami Framework

 ### Requirements
-- iOS 14+, iPadOS 14+, tvOS 15+
+- iOS 15+, iPadOS 15+, tvOS 15+

 ### Using SPM